Bolo101/Blockchain/ultimateLearning/chainlink/notes.md

 ```

 When using inheritance parent contracts import order is important.
 If two contracts contain a function with the same name and child contract uses of super with the function name, then it will use function from first inherited contract

+## Introduction to Oracles

+Blockchains are deterministic system, meaning that given the same input the system will produce the same output.
+Due blockchain isolated nature, blockchains cannot directly access off-chain data.
+Blockchains process transactions with higher latency than traditional computing systems due to their need for global consensus.
+Blockchains cannot fetch real-world data independently, limiting smart contracts functionalities => Oracle problem

+A blockchain oracle is an infrastructure component that enables secure data exchange between blockchains and external systems.
+Decentralized oracles provide a trust-minimizing mechanism for bringing off-chain data onto the blockchain and allow smart contracts to be executed based on real-world events or off-chain computation.

+### Types of Blockchain Oracles
+- Inbound Oracles: These oracles bring external data to the blockchain.
+For example, they deliver information such as weather conditions, sports scores, or stock prices into a smart contract.

+- Outbound Oracles: These oracles send data from the blockchain to external systems.
+They enable smart contracts to communicate and interact with off-chain systems.

+- Consensus Oracles: These oracles aggregate data from multiple sources and provide a single source of truth to the smart contract.
+This is done to improve the reliability and accuracy of the data.

+- Cross-Chain Oracles: These oracles facilitate communication and data exchange between different blockchain networks (each of which is like an isolated “island”).
+Cross-chain oracles are essential for interoperability between different blockchains.